fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 vonage config:set --apiKey=[API_Key] --apiSecret=[API_Secret]
 ```

-Output
+Expected Output

 ```bash
 Configuration saved.
 ```

 We need to buy a virtual number for our app to accept phone calls.
+You can do this with the Vonage CLI:
 - Search and buy virtual phone numbers.
 - Choose the number with the mentioned `Voice` in the Capabilities column.
 - We can search for numbers by country code.
 The Vonage [Numbers API](https://developer.vonage.com/numbers/overview) uses ISO Alpha-2 codes.
 Find the country codes listed [here](https://www.iso.org/obp/ui/#search).